-- If taxation must be reduced or waived according to a tax treaty.
-This will be the case for almost all the Danish tax treaties; - 2.
+- If taxation must be reduced or waived according to a tax treaty, cf. further below.
+This will be the case for almost all the Danish tax treaties: - 2.
 If the taxation must be waived according to the EU interest/royalty directive; - 3.
 If the creditor company is controlled by a company situated in a tax treaty country and if this company is covered by the CFC legislation of that country; or - 4.
-If the recipient is subject to tax on the interest payment at an effective rate of at least 3⁄4 of the Danish corporate tax rate (i.e. currently 16.5 %)
+If the ultimate recipient is subject to tax on the interest payment at an effective rate of at least $\frac{3}{4}$ of the Danish corporate tax rate (i.e. currently 16.5 %)